 Is “unmetered bandwidth” the same thing as “unlimited bandwidth”?

 What we call “unmetered bandwidth” is exactly what some other companies call “unlimited bandwidth”.
 We just try to avoid the word “unlimited” to minimize confusion.

 All hosting companies have some sort of limits on bandwidth.
 When others advertise “unlimited bandwidth”, they mean that only in a billing sense, in the same way that a car rental with “unlimited miles” means they won’t charge you anything for a lot of driving.
-Their “unlimited bandwidth” doesn’t mean “infinite bandwidth is available” any more than “unlimited miles” means “we’ll rent you a supercar that can travel an infinite distance — enjoy your tour of Pluto and the outer planets!”).
+“Unlimited bandwidth” doesn’t mean “infinite bandwidth is available”, just as “unlimited miles” doesn’t mean “you’ll be able to drive this rental car from New York to Los Angeles five hundred times a week”.

 Does “unmetered” mean “infinite”?